caiiiycuk/vangers-web/README.md

     emcmake cmake ..
     make surmap
 ```
-At the end of build all files will copy to forntend public directory `surweb/public/surmap`
+At the end of build all files will copy to frontend public directory `surweb/public/surmap`

 3. Build frontend
 ```sh